With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCentral Plains Center is a mental health treatment clinic in Plainview, Texas, located at 715 Houston Street, in the 79072 zip code.
 Central Plains Center provides outpatient treatment and telemedicine/telehealth.
-Central Plains Center provides individual psychotherapy, psychotropic medication and behavior modification to seniors 65 or older, adults and children / adolescents.
-Central Plains Center also supports military families, seniors or older adults and transitional age young adults.
-Additional services provided by Central Plains Center consist of supported employment, intensive case management and illness management and recovery.
+Central Plains Center provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
+Central Plains Center also supports seniors or older adults, veterans and military families.
+Additional services provided by Central Plains Center consist of mentoring/peer support/consumer-run services, supported employment and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.